RLL24187/MKS22X-FinalProject/README.md

 ***Thursday 5/23/19*** (APUSH exam aghhhhhh) <br />
 *Rachel*: <br />
--Worked on Bullet's inRadius, distanceTo, and inContact -Need to work on figuring out how to make the code less repetitive: <br /> maybe make a new abstract class *Elizabeth*: <br />
+-Worked on Bullet's inRadius, distanceTo, and inContact <br />
+-Need to work on figuring out how to make the code less repetitive: <br /> maybe make a new abstract class *Elizabeth*: <br />
 -Created Stan and worked on Stan methods <br />